 Hilton Honors American Express Card Review: More Details

 Enter co-branded Hilton Honors credit cards, which can help you earn more Hilton points by racking up rewards on your everyday purchases.
-The Hilton Honors American Express card is one of these, allowing cardholders to earn points on Hilton hotel stays as well as restaurant, U.S. supermarket, U.S. gas station and other general purchases – all for no annual fee.
-If you are trying to fast-track your way to your next reward night or inch a bit farther up the elite status tiers, the Hilton Honors American Express is a great choice.
+The Hilton Honors American Express card is one of these, allowing cardholders to earn points on Hilton hotel stays as well as U.S. restaurant, U.S. supermarket, U.S. gas station and other general purchases – all for no annual fee.

 What are Hilton Honors points worth?

 While racking up points with the Hilton Honors Amex is easy, you might not get quite as much value out of those points as you do with other rewards programs.
-We value Hilton Honors points at an average of 0.5 cents per point – one of the lowest values among any hotel or airline loyalty program.
+As mentioned, we value Hilton Honors points at an average of 0.5 cents per point – one of the lowest values among any hotel or airline loyalty program.